 - Progestogens: This is available as tablets, or as an intrauterine device.
 If you are perimenopausal, progestogens are given as part of a week cycle of oestrogen to lead to a 4 weekly bleed.
 If you are postmenopausal then progestogen is given every day.

 - Vaginal: This is especially beneficial if you are suffering from vaginal and bladder symptoms and involves topical oestrogen and not wanting to take one of other forms of HRT

 It is recommended to start with the lowest dose and increase if there has been no effect on symptoms.

 Please note for perimenopausal women it is important to use contraception on top of HRT since the hormone doses are not effective for contraceptive purposes!

 Side-effects: Bleeding can be noted in the first 3 months but should settle.
 Symptoms of beast tenderness, bloating can also be experienced.
 If side effects are not controlled then you can consider changing preparations.

 Menopause and work

 Women represent nearly half the UK workforce.
-Nearly 1 in 4 women consider leaving their workplace during the menopause due to the symptoms they have experienced and lack of support.
+Nearly 1 in 4 women consider leaving their workplace due to the signs of menopause and symptoms they have experienced and lack of support at work.